Automatic design of Hamiltonians: Applications

-We have demonstrated that in cases when the chosen set $\{\hat{O}^b\}$ includes all the operators necessary for exactly generating a wavefunction we are able to find the exact generating Hamiltonian.
-In the remainder of this Section we consider a more realistic problem formulation: find the Hamiltonian that generates the best approximation to the desired wavefunction given that the accessible operator basis $\{\hat{O}^b\}$ does not include all the terms needed to generate that wavefunction exactly.
+We have demonstrated that in cases when the chosen set $\{\hat{O}^b\}$ includes all the operators necessary for exactly generating a wavefunction we are able to find the exact parent Hamiltonian.
+In the remainder of this Section we consider a \textbf{more realistic problem formulation}: find the Hamiltonian that generates the best approximation to the desired wavefunction given that the \textbf{accessible operator basis $\{\hat{O}^b\}$ does not include} all the terms needed to generate that wavefunction exactly.
+In this formulation the method may be applied to find simpler, experimentally relevant Hamiltonians generating the ground state in a given phase of matter.

-To illustrate this scenario we ask what is the minimal \textbf{2-body} Hamiltonian that best approximates the MR Pfaffian with it's ground state.
-The loss function includes contributions for system sizes between 6 and $Ne^{max}_{train}$ electrons (with $Ne^{max}_{train}$ between 10 and 16).
+To illustrate this scenario we ask what is the minimal \textbf{2-body} Hamiltonian that best approximates the MR Pfaffian with its ground state.
+The loss function includes contributions for system sizes between 6 and $N^{max}_{e~tr}$ electrons (with $N^{max}_{e~tr}$ between 10 and 16).
 To fix the energy scale we fix $V_1=1$.
-The optimisation results are summarised in table~\ref{tab:genPpsPfMin}.
+The optimisation results are summarised in Table~\ref{tab:genPpsPfMin}.
 We find that all the pseudopotentials $V_m$ converge to near-zero values for $m>3$.
-The value of the $V_3$ pseudopotential converges to values between 2.5 and 3 depending on $Ne^{max}_{train}$.
+The value of the $V_3$ pseudopotential converges to values between 2.5 and 3 depending on $N^{max}_{e~tr}$.

-Note that the possibility of approximately generating MR Pfaffian using only two 2-body pseudopotentials $V_1$ and $V_3$ has been discussed in literature (most recently in~\cite{PetersonScarola2019}) and the ratio $V_1/V_3$ was found to extrapolate to 3 with increasing the system size to infinity.
-Thus our results are consistent with prior literature whereas the overlaps we find are slightly higher than those in Ref.~\cite{PetersonScarola2019} (see Table I).
+The possibility of approximately generating MR Pfaffian using 2-body interaction was discovered earlier upon particle-hole symmetrising the contact 3-body interaction~\cite{PetersonH2ForPf2008} which cancels all 3-body terms exactly and also discussed in~\cite{JainPRB2017Pf2bH}.
+Here we arrive at this result by applying a generic optimisation procedure suitable for arbitrary Hamiltonians.
+Recently, it was shown~\cite{PetersonScarola2019} that the pseudopotential ratio $V_1/V_3$, resulting from the particle-hole symmetrisation~\cite{PetersonH2ForPf2008}, extrapolates to 3 with increasing the system size.
+Our results are in agreement with prior literature whereas the overlaps we find are slightly higher than those in Ref.~\cite{PetersonScarola2019} (see Table I).